Skip to the main content.

 Maturity

 All good things come to an end.
 Inevitably, revenue starts to decline.
-That's when it's time for a tasty exit, merger or acquisition or a new strategy to diversify the business.
+That's when it's time for a tasty exit, like a merger or acquisition, or a new strategy to diversify the business.

-So that's an example of a traditional business lifecycle and investment rounds.
-But not every business follows the same path, and experts' interpretations of the different funding rounds and stages vary, so take it all with a pinch of salt.
-It's just good to know the lingo.
+So those are the key stages, milestones and investment rounds.
+Not every business follows the same path, and experts' interpretations of the different funding rounds and stages vary, so take it all with a pinch of salt.

-Once you’ve established what you intend to do with the funds you receive and the stage your business is at, it’s time to find investors for your startup.
+Once you’ve established what you intend to do with the funds you receive and the stage your business is at, it’s time to look into your options for startup funding.

 • Family and friends